 - Microinjection, micromanipulators, and cryostat

 - Environmental chambers

 - Flow cytometers

 Biology students use the college's Ecological Preserve, Lake Campus, and College Farm to conduct field research.
 Other local sites include county parks and greenways.
 The 220-acre preserve is adjacent to the main campus and the site of many semester-long or multi-year projects.
-GPS and GIS positioning software and equipment allow students to locate geographical positions and produce images territories or ranges.

 For botanical studies, a greenhouse is available to grow plants under controlled conditions.
 Alternatively, growth chambers are available for plant and animal physiology experiments.
 Multi-year seed bank, behavior ecology, and community ecology research projects provide longitudinal perspectives and short-term projects are available as well.